Romagnol: Classification

-Romagnol belongs to the Gallo-Italic family alongside Piedmontese, Ligurian and Lombard, forming with Emilian and as one of the two branches of the Emilian-Romagnol linguistic continuum.
+Romagnol belongs to the Gallo-Romance family alongside Piedmontese, Ligurian and Lombard, forming with Emilian and as one of the two branches of the Emilian-Romagnol linguistic continuum.

 Further groupings of variants of Romagnol have not been set yet and both speakers and authors tend to refer to their own town or the nearest major province cities.

 The variants of Romagnol form a dialect continuum with their neighbouring varieties, while the more distant dialects might be less mutually intelligible.
 Variants spoken north of the Santerno river are considered by speakers of Sammarinese as being less, but still, intelligible, while past the Sillaro such intelligibility is lost.

-Forlivese dialect
+Forlivese variety

 Forlivese is the central variety of Romagnol spoken in the city of Forlì and in its province.

-In Italian-speaking contexts, Forlivese (like most of the other non-Italian language varieties spoken within the borders of the Italian Republic) is often generically called a "dialect".
-This is often incorrectly understood as to mean a dialect of Italian, which actually is not the case.
-Forlivese and Italian are different languages and are not mutually intelligible.
-Forlivese is a central Romagna variety and is intelligible to speakers of other neighbouring Romagna varieties.
+In Italian-speaking contexts, Forlivese (like most of the other non-Italian language varieties spoken within the borders of the Italian Republic) is often described as a "dialect".
+However, this is not the case, as Romagnol and Italian are different Romance languages and, therefore, only partially mutually intelligible.

-Like all other dialects of Romagna, Forlivese is a Western Romance language related to French, Romansh and Italian.

-However, the use of Forlivese is mostly limited to familiar terms and sentences, and is rare amongst Forlì inhabitants.
+Forlivese is a central Romagnol variety, still intelligible to speakers of other neighbouring Romagnol varieties.
+Currently, the use of Forlivese is mostly limited to familiar terms and sentences, and is rare amongst Forlì inhabitants.

 Some pieces of literature and a recent translation of the Gospels are available.

-In his De vulgari eloquentia, Dante Alighieri also speaks of the Romagna dialect and cites the city of Forlì as meditullium, that is, as the central place of Romagna, where the Romagna dialect evidently finds its most characteristic and peculiar form.
-Therefore the Forlì dialect is not a "variant" of the Romagna dialect, but its own and main version.
+In his De vulgari eloquentia, Dante Alighieri also speaks of Romagnol and cites the city of Forlì as meditullium, that is, the central place of Romagna.